Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/8/2021

+- Worked a bit on portfolio page.
+Just tweaks!
+- In BCP, we covered higher-order functions.
+I was pleased that I didn't get tripped up on any of the exercises.
+- Spent a fair amount of time troubleshooting my PHP capstone project, trying to get it to work on Heroku.
+That didn't work so now I'm going to do a screencast instead.

 ## 5/7/2021

 - In math game, added ability to save scores to local storage.